Agoric/documentation/main/README.md

   - title: Securely Create and Transfer
     details: All kinds of digital assets can be easily created, but importantly, they can be transferred in exactly the same ways, with exactly the same security properties.

-footer: Apache-2.0 Licensed | Copyright © 2019-Agoric
+footer: Apache-2.0 Licensed | Copyright © 2020 - Agoric
 ---

 <div class="flex flex--column flex--center">